FTC-23206/.github/docs/_pond/01e-conventions.md

 ## Robot Orientation

 Robot-centered orientation is where the movement of the robot is based on the robot’s own perspective.
-For instance, if the joystick is pushed forward, the robot moves forward based on its front no matter how it's oriented.
+For instance, if the joystick is pushed forward, the robot moves forward based on its front, regardless of its orientation.
+By contrast, in field-centered orientation, the robot moves forward to the top of the field, no matter how it's oriented.
 The pond library uses robot-centered orientation.
 Because of this, be sure to account for that change when driving the robot.

 <img src="/images/pond/robot-centered-orientation-diagram.png" style="display: block; margin: 0 auto;" alt="Shows robot-centered orientation diagram." />